Hypertension in the oncology patient

 Hypertension is a common sign in paediatric oncology

 Borderline hypertension can be managed in a "wait and watch" fashion, whereas marked hypertension ( > 99th centile) may need to be managed urgently in view of the risk of hypertensive encephalopathy.
+The risk of acute hypertensive complications is aggravated in patients who have other co-morbidities/organ dysfunction.

 Causes of Hypertension